Flotype/now/user_manual.md

 In the above function, `receiveMessage` would be called on only users who had previously added to the group named "foo."

-While the `everyone` object and group objects expose similar functionality, there are subtle yet crucial differences between the way they work.
+While the `everyone` object and group objects expose similar functionality, there are subtle yet crucial differences in how they work.
 For that reason, the everyone object cannot be retrived like a regular group using `getGroup`.
 It is also highly discouraged to use groups to set variables for only a subset of users, like this: `fooGroup.now.x = 3`.
 A discussion of this topic can be found in the Best Practices document.

 ###The ClientGroup object